PTE Listening: Highlight Incorrect Words

 - The recording will begin automatically after 10 seconds.

-- You will answer two or three Highlight incorrect words questions in the listening test.
+- You’ll answer two or three Highlight incorrect words questions in the listening test.

 Before you listen